IORoot/HouseQuests_wiki/docs/Features/overlays.md

 ## 🎓 University

 Show a marker of every registered UCAS university in the country.
-By clicking of the marker you'll get:
+By clicking on the marker you'll get:
 - University Name
 - Cover image
 - Website link
-- Telephone number for general eenquiries
+- The telephone number for general enquiries
 - Email address